AlexanderHenkel/SharePoint-formatting/column-samples/favorite/README.md

 ## Summary
 Add a list item or file as a favorite.

-When the button is pressed the currently logged in user will be added/remove to a multi people field
+When the button is pressed the currently logged in user will be added or removed in a multi people field

 ## Requirements
 * The user must have edit/write privilege